A Story With Humble Beginnings

 Today, Kinze is still privately held by the Kinzenbaw family and a market leader in innovative, durable and high-quality planters and grain carts.
 The company's world headquarters and manufacturing facilities span more than 25 acres under roof.
-Kinze now employs approximately 800 people and continues to reinvest into the future with state-of-the-art facilities and manufacturing equipment, while marketing their equipment through a global dealer network.
+Kinze continues to reinvest into the future with state-of-the-art facilities and manufacturing equipment, while marketing their equipment through a global dealer network.

 The Kinzenbaw family and many Kinze employees own and operate row crop farms.
 This also brings a unique perspective to the way Kinze equipment is designed and manufactured.
 What better way to evaluate farm equipment than using it in your own farming operation.